jonathanirvings/icpc-jakarta-2018/README.md

 ```

 The soft copy of the problem statement provided in this repository is the one  distributed after the fix was made.

+### Problem C: Smart Thief

+On 23 June 2020, the scorer for this problem was found to have non-deterministic behaviour due to insufficient array size.
+Fortunately, the false checking caused by the bug occurs rarely enough that the live contest was not impacted (at least we did not receive complaints on the live contest).

+The scorer provided in this repository is the one after the fix was made.
+The old scorer has `vector<long long> power(N, 1);` instead of `vector<long long> power(H, 1);` in line 24.